jxav22/SOT-UI-JASON/README.md

 ├── utils/
 │   ├── validators.ts        # Validation functions for the ValidatedInput component
 │   ├── validators.test.ts   # Comprehensive unit testing for the validation functions
-│   ├── enums.ts             # Declares the enums used in form state management
+│   ├── enums.ts             # Enums used in form state management

 ```
 #### 📐 Conventions